 The application of ARCVIEW (ESRI Co.) software along with Trimble GPS units to geospatially address environmental questions and problems.
 Includes on- and off- campus field exercises.
 Lab fees apply each term.

 BIOL 440.
 Herpetology (4-3-0)

-Prerequisites: BIOL 213/213L with a C or higher.
-Corequisite: BIOL 440L.
 The study of the reptiles and amphibians.
 Evolutionary history, taxonomy, and ecology will be emphasized.

 BIOL 440L.
 Herpetology Laboratory (0-0-4)